-296. In accordance with its mandate, GEF financing will contribute measurable global environmental benefits by: a) sustainable use and conservation of biodiversity; b) increasing land area under sustainable practices without increasing the total land area used; c) increasing carbon sequestration; and d) reducing greenhouse gas emissions (GHG).
-Because the IP will target specific geographies during implementation, there is greater potential for economies of scale in achieving objectives of the Land Degradation, Biodiversity, and Climate Change focal areas.
+296. In accordance with its mandate, GEF financing will contribute measurable global environmental benefits by: 1) sustainable use and conservation of biodiversity; 2) increasing land area under sustainable practices without increasing the total land area used; 3) increasing carbon sequestration; and 4) reducing greenhouse gas emissions.
+Because the IP will target specific geographies during implementation, there is greater potential for economies of scale in achieving objectives of the Land Degradation, Biodiversity, and Climate Change Focal Areas.
 In addition, it will also support specific objectives and priorities under the International Waters and Chemicals and Waste Focal Areas.